saucelabs/sauce-docs/docs/dev/error-messages.md

 **Cause(s)**

-- You may have forgot to click the verification link in the email sent after signing up.
+- You may not have clicked the verification link in the email sent after signing up.
 - You may have provided the wrong email during the sign up.
 - You may have updated your email but then forgot to verify it.